dukapanzer/random-tds-stuff/how to make a loadout in tds.md

 - using commander, dj and mercenary base will give it 465 DPS.
 ## 6. brawler
 - 170 DPS
-- what to do to make it better:
+- what to do to make it better:9.
 - using commander, dj and mercenary base will give it 360 DPS.
 ## 7. ace pilot
 - 140 DPS